limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 parallel ./check.sh < $1 >> $2
 {% endhighlight %}

-I reduced the size of the "rockyou" list by preserving alphanumeric characters and splitting the list into sub-lists of 1000 lines each.
+I reduce the size of the "rockyou" list by preserving alphanumeric characters and splitting the list into sub-lists of 1000 lines each.

 ```
 # grep -Pao '^[a-zA-Z0-9]+$' rockyou.txt > reducio.txt
 # split -a5 reducio.txt -d reducio_
 ```

-I also used `parallel` to run `check.sh` in parallel to max out my CPU like so.
+I also use `parallel` to run `check.sh` in parallel to max out my CPU like so.

 ```
 # parallel ./brute.sh {} booyah.txt ::: reducio_*
 ```

-After it finished in about 21 minutes, the result was in `booyah.txt`.
+The script took about 21 minutes to complete.
+The result is in `booyah.txt`.

 ```
 # cat booyah.txt
 [!]
 Found: "cyberdog" - Nice Cache!..
 Go there.. myuploader_priv
 ```

-As long as the password contained "cyberbog", it's able to unlock the path to home.
+As long as the password contain "cyberbog", it's able to unlock the path to home.

 ```
 # ./check.sh "old school cyberdog"